 CHEF RICKY MOORE of the Saltbox Seafood Joint (saltboxseafoodjoint.com) in Durham, NC, prepares a big pot of rockfish stew.
 So what does that have to do with Rock Fish Stew, the documentary nonprofit a few blocks down the road?

-Commissioned by the Duke Unversity Graduate School, this 30-minute documentary follows Ida Owens from her upbringing in rural North Carolina to her years at Duke University, where she became the first African-American woman to receive a Ph.D.
-When Ida reflects on the complicated cultural waters of her era, questions about identity, memory, and social activism surface.
-This personal exploration of Southern history and the Civil Rights movement brings to the forefront the past and its lingering effects.
+THE EDUCATION OF IDA OWENS follows Ida from her upbringing in rural North Carolina to her years at Duke University, where she became the first African-American woman to receive a Ph.D.
+This personal exploration of Southern history, Duke history, and the civil rights movement brings to the forefront the past and its lingering effects.

 DEE AND BERNICE MITCHELL live in Elk Park, North Carolina—the same remote mountain community where they were born.
 “They Will Rest High on the Mountain” features the couple on the eve of their 60th wedding anniversary.
 They are at peace with the end – whenever it comes.